Share article:

 For emergency updates: SMS wins.

-An event invite and ticket
+An event invite and ticket: use MMS.

 Got an event coming up?
 If you’re sending an invitation via text message, add an image to capture your customers’ attention.
 Put simply, MMS is more inviting.